core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

 # Acknowledgments

 The YANG module defined by this memo have been derived from an already existing YANG module, ietf-yang-library {{RFC7895}}, we will like to thanks to the authors of this YANG module.
-A special thank Andy Bierman for his initial recommendations for the creation of this YANG module.
+A special thank also to Andy Bierman for his initial recommendations for the creation of this YANG module.

 --- back